 Can I access my preserved super benefits if I’m still working?

 Generally no, but like all rules there are some exceptions:

 - Reach the age of 65.
 If an individual has turned 65, he or she can access super benefits without retiring from the workforce.
 An individual can continue working full-time or part-time and start drawing down on super benefits.

 - Take a TRIP.
-If you have reached your preservation age (currently 55), then you can start a transition-to-retirement pension – what I call a TRIP.
-You can withdraw a maximum of 10% of your account balance each year, and you’re not permitted to withdraw additional lump sums.
+If you have reached your preservation age (55 if born before July 1960, and at least 56 years if born after June 1960), then you can start a transition-to-retirement pension – what I call a TRIP.
+You can withdraw a maximum of 10% of your account balance each year, and you’re not permitted to withdraw additional lump sums, except in very specific and limited circumstances (for more information on TRIPs see SuperGuide article TRIPs: 10 interesting facts about transition-to-retirement pensions).
 When you retire, or turn 65 (whichever comes first) however, you can have more flexibility when accessing your super benefits.